-2. HOUSING COSTS AND COST BURDEN
+HOUSING COSTS AND COST BURDEN

-Antioch remains one of the more affordable cities in the Bay Area, although prices have increased in recent years.
+Relative to other jurisdictions, Antioch remains one of the more affordable cities in the Bay Area, although prices have increased in recent years.
 In December 2019, Zillow reported that homes were sold at a median price of around \$455,100, up from \$419,700 two years earlier.
-In December 2020, there was an even starker increase to \$524,890.
+In December 2020, there was an even starkeranother dramatic increase to \$524,890.
 By comparison, the typical home value is \$772,410 in Contra Costa County and \$1,077,230 in the entire Bay Area region.
 Like home values, rents throughout the Bay Area have also increased dramatically, causing many renters, particularly low-income renters of color, to be priced out, evicted, or displaced, especially from high-cost areas closer to more job opportunities.
-It is a widespread phenomenon in the Bay Area that residents in this situation have had to choose between commuting long distances to their jobs and schools or moving out of the region or even the state.
+It is a widespread phenomenon in the Bay Area that residents in this situation have hadmust to choose between commuting long distances to their jobs and schools or moving out of the region or even the state.

-Ownership - The largest proportion of homes had a value in the range of \$250k-\$500k in 2019.
-Home prices increased by 122.4 percent from 2010 to 2020.
-Rental Prices - The typical contract rent for an apartment in Antioch was \$1,610 in 2019.
-Rental prices increased by 50.8 percent from 2009 to 2019.
-To rent a typical apartment without cost burden, a household would need to make \$64,560 per year.
+- Ownership The largest proportion of homes had a value in the range of \$250k-\$500k in 2019.
+Home prices increased by 122.4 percent from 2010 to 2020. - Rental Prices -The typical contract rent for an apartment in Antioch was \$1,610 in 2019, representing a.
+Rental prices increased by 50.8 percent increase from 2009, to 2019.
+To rent a typical apartment without cost burden, a household in Antioch would need to make \$64,560 per year, It is important to note that contract rents may differ significantly from market rents based on housing market conditions.
+According to Zillow rental data, the median market rent in the city of Antioch was \$2,850 as of fall 2022, reflecting a 26% percent annual increase from 2021.
+3 = 1.0

 The U.S. Department of Housing and Urban Development (HUD) considers housing to be affordable for a household if the household spends less than 30 percent of its income on housing costs.
-A household is considered "cost-burdened" if it spends more than 30 percent of its monthly income on housing costs, while those who spend more than 50 percent of their income on housing costs are considered "severely cost-burdened."
-In Antioch, 20.3 percent of households spend 30-50 percent of their income on housing, while another 20.8 percent of households are severely cost burden and use the majority of their income for housing.
+A household is considered-"cost-burdened" if it spends more than 30 percent of its monthly income on housing costs, while those who spend more than 50 percent of their income on housing costs are considered-"severely cost-burdened."
+In Antioch, 20.3 percent of households spend 30-50 percent of their income on housing and are considered cost burdened; while 20.8% percent of households are severely cost burdened and spend over 50 percent of their income on housing.